Euclidean-Norm-Induced Schatten-p Quasi-Norm Regularization for Low-Rank Tensor Completion and Tensor Robust Principal Component Analysis: Optimization for TRPCA-ENR

 Let $\lbrace\bm{Z}^{(j)}\rbrace_{j=1}^d$ be Lagrange multipliers and solve

 where $\mu$ is the augmented Lagrange penalty parameter.
-Then update $\lbrace\bm{X}^{(j)},\bm{Y}^{(j)}\rbrace_{j=1}^d$ and $\bm{\mathcal{E}}$ sequentially to minimize \eqref{eq.admm_f} and update $\lbrace\bm{Z}^{(j)}\rbrace_{j=1}^d$ lastly.
+Then update $\lbrace\bm{X}^{(j)},\bm{Y}^{(j)}\rbrace_{j=1}^d$ and $\bm{\mathcal{E}}$ sequentially to minimize (\ref{eq.admm_f}) and update $\lbrace\bm{Z}^{(j)}\rbrace_{j=1}^d$ lastly.
 The procedures are summarized into Algorithm \ref{alg_RTPCA}, where

-$\Psi$ is the element-wise soft-thresholding operator \cite{parikh2014proximal} defined by
+$\Psi$ is the element-wise soft-thresholding operator \citep{parikh2014proximal} defined by

-In \eqref{problem_RTPCA_CVEN}, when $p\notin\lbrace 1/d, 2/d\rbrace$, the optimization becomes more difficult because all $d$ groups of the regularizers are nonconvex and nonsmooth.
+In (\ref{problem_RTPCA_CVEN}), when $p\notin\lbrace 1/d, 2/d\rbrace$, the optimization becomes more difficult because all $d$ groups of the regularizers are nonconvex and nonsmooth.
 Thanks to Theorem \ref{theorem_sp_asym}, especially its (b), we can obtain arbitrarily sharp Schatten-$p$ quasi-norm regularization by using only one group of nonconvex and nonsmooth regularizers on the component vectors.
 The corresponding problem is

-We propose to solve \eqref{problem_RTPCA_CVEN_asym} by ADMM with iteratively reweighted update (Algorithm \ref{alg_q_IRLS}) embedded, which is shown in Algorithm \ref{alg_RTPCA_asym}.
+We propose to solve (\ref{problem_RTPCA_CVEN_asym}) by ADMM with the iteratively reweighted update (Algorithm \ref{alg_q_IRLS}) embedded, which is shown in Algorithm \ref{alg_RTPCA_asym}.
 In the algorithm, for $j=2,\ldots,d$, the subproblem of $\bm{X}_t^{(j)}$ has a closed-form solution, which makes the algorithm more efficient than Algorithm \ref{alg_RTPCA}, especially when $d$ is large.
+Note that the time complexity per iteration of Algorithm \ref{alg_RTPCA} and Algorithm \ref{alg_RTPCA_asym} are $O(dk^2n^{d-1}+dk^3+(d+1)kn^d)$ and $O(dk^2n^{d-1}+dk^3+(d+1)kn^d+t_qk^2n)$ respectively, which are similar because $t_qk^2n$ is much less than $(d+1)kn^d$ for high-order low-rank tensors.
+If $p<1/d$ and we do not use the asymmetric regularizer given by Theorem \ref{theorem_sp_asym}(b), the time complexity per iteration of the optimization is $O(dk^2n^{d-1}+dk^3+(d+1)kn^d+dt_qk^2n)$, which is higher than that of Algorithm \ref{alg_RTPCA_asym}.